gsc96/Sleep-Health-Analysis-with-Machine-Learning-in-R/README.md

-# Sleep Health Analysis with Machine Learning in R
+# Sleep Health Analysis with Machine Learning in R (SPANISH)

 Analysis of the **Sleep Health and Lifestyle Dataset** using classical multivariate statistics and machine learning techniques implemented in **R**.